alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 Repo Workspace
 ##############

-All Scenario OS uses `repo <https://android.googlesource.com/tools/repo>`_ to provide full workspace setup that includes all the repositories needed for building All Scenario OS and developing on top.
+All Scenarios OS uses `repo <https://android.googlesource.com/tools/repo>`_ to provide full workspace setup that includes all the repositories needed for building All Scenarios OS and developing on top.

 .. contents::
     :depth: 2